 “8 Kuwa na kiasi, kuwa macho; kwa sababu adui yenu Ibilisi, kama simba angurumaye, huzunguka-zunguka, akitafuta mtu ammeze: ”

 The devil is seeking to devour and destroy your life at a young age.
-He wants to tempt you will all the bad things this world has to offer in an endeavor to get you to turn away from God.
+He wants to tempt you with all the bad things this world has to offer in an endeavor to get you to turn away from God.

 Remember, you are an eternal, spiritual being with a miraculous mind and body that bears God’s reflection, and God wants every part of you to be pure.
 However, this is only possible when your spirit lines up with God’s.
-When you commit sin, you disrupt your companionship with God and will begin to slide away from him.
-Some of you or your friends might say, “The bible doesn’t say anything about drugs, so get off my back!”
-You might ask does the scripture’s apparent silence mean that some drug use is acceptable?
+The act of sinning disrupts your companionship with God, and then you begin to slide away from Him.
+Your friends might become upset when you talk to them about their drug use.
+They might even say that Bible doesn’t say anything about drugs and tell you to get off their back.
+This thought might raise a question.
+Does the scripture’s apparent silence mean that some drug use is acceptable?
 Drugs were virtually nonexistent during Biblical times.
-Thus, substances such as marijuana, tobacco, glue, Miraa (Khat) and any number of others aren’t mentioned in scripture, but God makes it clear that he prohibits drunkenness
+The Bible does not specifically mention substances like marijuana, tobacco, glue, Miraa (Khat), and any number of others, but God makes it clear that He prohibits drunkenness.

 “18 Wala msilewe na divai, ambamo ndani yake mna ulafi; bali mjazwe na Roho; ”

-The application to drugs is obvious: Substances that compromise our minds and bodies are against God’s plan for our life.
+The Biblical application to drugs is obvious: Substances that compromise our minds and bodies are against God’s plan for our life.
 Consider the following:

 - Khat is a leafy green plant containing two main stimulant drugs that speed up your mind and body.
 The main effects are similar to methamphetamine known here in the United States by its street name speed.

 - Khat is equal to the impairment effect of five beers.
-This is two more beers than Marijuana smoke.
+This intoxication is two more beers than Marijuana smoke.

 - Glue – sniffing or inhaling – is also equal to the impairment effect of five beers.
 These substances are dangerous and can destroy a healthy mind very quickly.